This post is sponsored by Princess Cruises. All opinions are my own.

-While in Denmark, visiting an amusement park wasn’t at the very top of my list – but the more I learned about Tivoli the more I just needed to go and check it out!
+While in Denmark before an epic 11 day cruise around the baltic with Princess, visiting an amusement park wasn't at the very top of my list - but the more I learned about Tivoli the more I just needed to go and check it out!

 Not only is Tivoli a really fun and beautiful space in Copenhagen, it is steeped with rich and colorful history at every turn.